roadkillwiki/roadkill/README.md

 Roadkill 3 will be a docker image you run, on Linux Docker.
 With Docker comes built in scalibility, easier versioning,

-#### Elasticsearch for searching
+#### Postgres for searching

-The next version will use ElasticSearch for its search engine, rather than Lucene, removing a lot of complexity and past problems from Roadkill.
-You can run Elasticsearch as a Docker image, or use a hosted service search as AWS's Elasticsearch.
+The next version will use Postgres for its search engine, rather than Lucene, removing a lot of complexity and past problems from Roadkill.

 #### No more Creole support
 Sorry Creole fans, but supporting 3 different markdown formats is too labour intensive, and CommonMark has come a long and pretty much made Creole redundant, and Mediawiki syntax has zero support for .NET.
 Looking at commercial wiki engines like Confluence, it ultimately doesn't make a lot of difference what markdown format you support, providing there is good documentation for the syntax.